wjian8/psvcp_v1.01/README.md

    ```

    Put the *1.fq.gz and *2.fq.gz file into the fq_dir, the 2Map_fq_to_Pan.py script can map all samples to the reference.
+Based on our evaluation, with sufficient sequencing coverage of short-read sequencing data, mapping coverage decreased near breakpoints does not affect PAV calling in our pipeline.
+We recommend sequencing coverage of more than 10x for users on our pipeline.

 3. Based on the depth information from every bam file.
 The PAV genotype will be achieved by:

    ```
    python3  $path_of_the_pipeline/3Call_sv_to_genotype.py -br bam_dir -o hmp_prefix
    ```

 4. The last part is for GWAS.
 GWAS will perform with GAPIT.